h0ldemslav/mendelu-pef-enterprise-apps/airline_reservation_system/README.md

 # Airline Reservation System

 This is a project for Enterprise applications course LS 2023/2024.
-The goal is to implement a system for managing airlineâ€™s customers, flights, tickets, etc.
+The goal is to implement a system for managing airlineÕs customers, flights, tickets, etc.

 ### Main entities

-- Customer
+Customer:

   - id
   - first_name
   - last_name